TediusTimmy/BC-DeciCalc/Manuel.md

 * `!` : recalculate the sheet
 * `W` : save the sheet
 * `dd` : delete the current cell
+* `dr` : delete all cells in the current row
+* `dc` : delete all cells in the current column
 * `yy` : copy the current cell
 * `pp` : paste the current cell
 * `e` : edit the current cell's contents
 * Shift left/right (also F9/F12) : widen or narrow the current column.
 Columns can be between 1 and 40 cells wide.
-This is not a saved setting.
 * `#` : Switch between column-major and row-major recalculation.
 * `$` : Switch between top-to-bottom and bottom-to-top recalculation.
 * `%` : Switch between left-to-right and right-to-left recalculation.
 * `,` : Toggle between using ',' and '.' as the decimal separator.
 This is not a saved setting.
 * `+` : If the current cell is empty, start entering a formula in this cell, else enter edit mode and append to this cell.
 If the current cell is a formula, append a '+' to the formula.
+* `:)` : Goto column A of the current row.
+(This is actually `0`, but I don't like lifting my finger from the shift key.)
+* `:$` : Goto the last column of the current row with meaningful data in it.
+* `:^` : Goto row 1 of the current column.
+* `:#` : Goto the last row of the current column with meaningful data in it.

 ### Edit Mode
 Edit mode is entered when you start entering a label or formula.